Nonprofit Organizational Development

 The Foundation's nonprofit organizational development programs and services strive to ...

-Improve the fiscal health and management of nonprofit organizations that provide critical safety-net services.
+- Improve the fiscal health and management of nonprofit organizations particularly those that provide critical safety-net services and improve economic security for disadvantaged people.

-Increase the quantity and improve the quality of nonprofit services, particularly those that reduce barriers to employment.
+- Increase the quantity and improve the quality of nonprofit services, particularly those that offer the promise of greater prosperity to citizens of Central Minnesota facing hardship.

-Strengthen board members’ abilities to govern the organizations they serve.
+- Strengthen board members’ abilities to lead and contribute to the organizations they serve.

-We achieve results through social enterprise training, Leaders Circles, AmeriCorps VISTA and other nonprofit support services.
+We achieve results through our Financial Resiliency and Leaders Circles Programs, Nonprofit Lunch-and-Learns and other trainings and support services.

 Nonprofit organizations fill an essential role in our hometowns.
 They address gaps in the public-private framework to care for people, environments and communities.
 The better managed they are, the more effective our nonprofit leaders can be in executing their missions and helping Central Minnesota thrive.
 To make nonprofit management training affordable, flexible and convenient, we’ve created this series of short, concise, on-demand online courses to cover a variety of essential nonprofit topics.